CedarvilleAsee/Columbot2017/README.md

 ## Tentative States

 We currently have a list of possible states that we could be in for our two-robot solution.
-These are not necessarily in order.
+These are not necessarily in order, nor are they comprehensive.

   * Start
   * Line follow center